gcbrains/brand/README.md

 # Logo Construction

-Logo consists of two parts, a logomark `(oVo)` and a wordmark `GC Brains`.
-Logo can be aligned either vertically or horizontally.
+Logo consists of two parts, a logomark `(oVo)` and a wordmark `GC Brains` which are aligned either vertically or horizontally.
 Alternatively logomark can be used stand alone.

-There are four colorings.
-Primary, secondary, black and white.
+There are four colorings: primary, secondary, black and white.

 As a result there are 12 combinations as shown below;

 |               | logomark  | logo-horizontal | logo-vertical |
 | ------------- | --------- | --------------- | ------------- |